fmannhardt/starter-predictive-process-monitoring/README.md

 pip install -r requirements.txt
 ```

-Make sure to install GraphViz for the visualization.
-On Windows with Chocolately this should work:
+Make sure to install GraphViz for the visualization as per PM4Py documentation https://processintelligence.solutions/static/api/2.7.11/install.html

+You should be able to run the Jupyter notebooks directly in a Jupyter environment using:
 ```
-choco install graphviz
+jupyter lab
 ```
-Consult the [PM4Py documentation](https://pm4py.fit.fraunhofer.de/install) for further details for other environments.